len/Cuis-Smalltalk-DWM/README.md

 To activate it you must select the DWMTheme from the world menu or by doing "DWMTheme beCurrent", then close all windows.

-In the screenshots I'm using the TrueType DejaVu Sans font, that can be installed from the preferences menu with 'Install additional fonts' and then set with 'Set font'.
+In the screenshots I'm using the TrueType DejaVu Sans font, that can be installed from the preferences menu with 'Install extra fonts' and then set with 'Set font'.

 ## Keyboard shortcuts

-Shotcuts can be customized in WindowManager>>keyStroke:morph:.
+Shotcuts can be customized in WindowManagerMorph>>keyStroke:morph:.
 Here are some default shortcuts:

 alt-esc to toggle the focused (floating) window to/from full screen mode